Alberto-Reyess/EliteBOTrading_Flutter_APP/README.md

 > # EliteBOTrading - APP mobile

-&nbsp;&nbsp;&nbsp; This app was developed for a part of my final project of my studies of Administrator Networks and Systems.
+&nbsp;&nbsp;&nbsp; This app is for a trading BOT of cryptocurrencies, all the data of the user and the bot is extracted through API of the backend.

 > **Warning**
-&nbsp;&nbsp;&nbsp; This APP is a Alpha (There are errors and vulnerabilities).
+&nbsp;&nbsp;&nbsp; This app was developed for a part of my final project of my studies of Administrator Networks and Systems, is a Alpha (There are errors and vulnerabilities).

 ## Packages used